Skip to content

 entity.addComponent(TaskComponent, { priority: Priority.High });

-// Get enum value (returns number)
+// Get enum value (returns string)

-const priority = entity.getValue(TaskComponent, 'priority'); // Returns 3
+const priority = entity.getValue(TaskComponent, 'priority'); // Returns 'high'

 // Set enum value

-entity.setValue(TaskComponent, 'priority', Priority.Medium); // Sets to 2
+entity.setValue(TaskComponent, 'priority', Priority.Medium); // Sets to 'medium'

 Validation